seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **BELARIUS**
 This is he;
 Who hath upon him still that natural stamp:
-It was wise nature’s end in the donation,
+It was wise nature's end in the donation,
 To be his evidence now.

 **CYMBELINE**
 O, what, am I
 A mother to the birth of three?
-Ne’er mother
+Ne'er mother
 Rejoiced deliverance more.
 O Imogen,
 Thou hast lost by this a kingdom.

 **IMOGEN**
 No, my lord;
-I have got two worlds by ‘t.
+I have got two worlds by 't.
 O my gentle brothers,
 Have we thus met?
 O, never say hereafter
-But I am truest speaker you call’d me brother,
+But I am truest speaker you call'd me brother,
 When I was but your sister; I you brothers,
 When ye were so indeed.

 **CYMBELINE**
-Did you e’er meet?
+Did you e'er meet?

 **ARVIRAGUS**
 Ay, my good lord.